Pope Gregory VII: Start of conflict with the Emperor

 Gregory VII's main political project was his relationship with the Holy Roman Empire.
 After the death of Holy Roman Emperor Henry III, his untried son Henry IV had to contend with turbulent internal opposition to the German monarchy, presenting an opportunity for Gregory to strengthen the Church.

-In the two years following Gregory's election, the Saxon rebellion fully occupied Henry and forced him to appease the pope at any cost.
-In May 1074 Henry did penance at Nuremberg—in the presence of the papal legates—to atone for his continued friendship with his councillors who had been banned by Gregory; he took an oath of obedience, and promised the pope his support in reforming the Church.
+In the two years following Gregory's election, the Saxon rebellion occupied Henry's attention and forced him to appease the pope at any cost.
+In May 1074, Henry did penance at Nuremberg—in the presence of the papal legates—to atone for his continued friendship with his councillors, whom Gregory had banned; he took an oath of obedience, and promised the pope his support in reforming the Church.
 However, as soon as Henry defeated the Saxons at the First Battle of Langensalza on 9 June 1075 (Battle of Homburg or Hohenburg), the young emperor tried to reassert his sovereign rights in northern Italy.
 Henry sent Count Eberhard to Lombardy to combat the Patarenes; nominated the cleric Tedald to the archbishopric of Milan, settling a prolonged and contentious question; and made overtures to the Norman duke Robert Guiscard.

 Gregory VII replied with a harsh letter of 8 December 1075, accusing Henry of breaching his word and of continuing to support excommunicated councillors.
 The pope also sent a verbal message threatening to excommunicate and even depose the emperor.
 At the same time, Gregory was menaced by Cencio I Frangipane, who on Christmas night surprised him in church and kidnapped him, though he was released the following day.